felix-lang/fbuild/docs/introducing-fbuild.markdown

 `ocaml.ocamlc.build_exe`, `build/exe` was recompiled.

-Now that you've got a taste for `Fbuild`, lets go through some of the reasoning behind it's design.
+Now that you've got a taste for `Fbuild`, lets go through some of the reasoning behind its design.
 As I mentioned previously, every build system I've found is based off of a multi-phase declarative tree evaluation.
 Here's the list of the system I looked at:

  * [Ant](http://ant.apache.org/)
  * [Automake](http://www.gnu.org/software/automake/)